50 AI Prompts to Enhance Your Math Content Area

 The UDL Guidelines

-The UDL Guidelines are a tool used in the implementation of Universal Design for Learning.
+This new iteration, UDL Guidelines 3.0, addresses critical barriers rooted in biases and systems of exclusion for learners with and without disabilities.
 These guidelines offer a set of concrete suggestions that can be applied to any discipline or domain to ensure that all learners can access and participate in meaningful, challenging learning opportunities.

-Publication Date: 2018 Publisher: CAST
+Publisher: CAST